jedi-academy/learn-4711/data/labs/lab04.md

 Implement each controller's ``index()`` and ``show()`` methods, properly.
 The other resource methods should return errors.

+**UPDATE:**

+The resource routing implies that a resource controller will have seven methods: index(), new(), edit($id), show($id), create(), update($id), and delete($id).

+The only ones practical to test at this point are those innvoked by an HTTP GET.

 ### Testing

 Make the "app" testable, with links sufficient to demonstrate compliance (i.e. all possible responses) on either a landing page or the homepage.

+**UPDATE:**

+It is not practical to trigger the create, update & delete methods, as they are only routed to for the post, patch, put & delete HTTP verbs.
+Don't worry about them.
+Next week, I will show you how to handle that :)

+Your testing links need to be ones that are routed by the resource routing.
+In the case of a "students" resource, those would be "students", "students/new", "students/abc/edit", and "students/abc". "abc" refers to the identifier of a specific student.

+Your new() and edit($id) methods do not need to be implemented, but they should fail gracefully, eg using ``return $this->fail('Not implemented',418);``.

+Your other methods should fail too, but we don't have a convenient way of testing that :-/

+**NOTE 2:**

+Some of you are getting browser errors when testing your basic methods, as the responses are being returned as XML.
+That is not what I expected, and I am investigating.
+JSON should be the default.

 ### Collaboration